Product development for OGF

 Though it may seem obvious now, it was essential to remind ourselves throughout the project what was at stake.

-The overarching purpose of funeral rituals is to support and guide families and friends as they honour the passing of a loved one.
+The overarching purpose of funeral rituals is to support and guide families and friends as they honour the LIFE and passing of a loved one.

 With this in mind there is still much to be done, not only from a product design perspective, but also and most importantly from a service design standpoint.
 For us and for the industry, we wonder how funeral services might better serve and support people in their grieving process?
 And perhaps most significantly, what might constitute the full extent of a funeral service in today's technological landscape and in the context of non-religious "modern mourning".